generated: 2025-10-31 07:04:57

 • The Long-Run Impact of Local College Access: How Colleges Shaped American Communities Heejin Kim, Michigan State University; John Anders, Trinity University; Craig Carpenter, Michigan State University; Marcus Bernard, Kentucky State University; and Trey Malone, Purdue University

-17. Outreach in Regional Science II [Formal Paper Session]
+23. Outreach in Regional Science I [Formal Paper Session]

 • Coverage in Crisis: Homeowners Insurance Dynamics and Hazards across Colorado Caroline Norris, Colorado State University; and Dawn Thilmany, Colorado State University